Course Title: Digital Prototyping for Fashion and Textiles

 Upon successful completion of this course, you will be able to:

-CLO 1: Research and investigate the design precedents and digital fabrication methods within the fashion and textile context.
+CLO 1: Research and investigate design precedents and digital fabrication methods within a fashion and textile context.

-CLO 2: Utilise iterative design strategies for the development, communication and realisation of wearable concepts.
+CLO 2: Demonstrate and apply iterative design strategies for the development, communication and realisation of 3D wearable concepts.

-CLO 3: Critically reflect through your process of digital prototyping and the process of making for fashion and textiles.
+CLO 3: Critically reflect on the process of digital prototyping for fashion and textiles.

 Overview of Learning Activities

-Your learning experiences in this course will be delivered in a structured online environment with weekly live and recorded lectures, activities and tutorials.
+Your learning experiences in this course will be delivered in a structured online environment with including a mix of weekly live lectures, activities and tutorials.

 Overview of Learning Resources